 Sylvia completed her Masters Diploma in Social Innovation at the University of Waterloo in 2013 where she explored opportunities to create change within regional food systems.
 An active volunteer in her community, Sylvia served as a member of HCIA’s Leadership Council.
 She also served for nine years on the Board of Community Living Dufferin where she was instrumental in securing $2.8 million in funding for CLD's shared home with Theatre Orangeville, the community's professional theatre company.
 Sylvia lives in Caledon, Ontario with her husband John Graham and their three children: Gabriella, Garrett and Sean.
 In her role at Tamarack, Lisa works with cities and organizations to help them meaningfully engage their communities.
 Over the last six years her work has focused on creating authentic engagement strategies and training staff teams, teaching and writing about innovative engagement methodologies, designing and facilitating workshops with a focus on raising the voice of the context expert, integrated communications planning, and the use of technology and creativity for engagement.
 Lisa advocates for simplicity in infrastructure, frameworks and design and loves applying the principles of marketing, advertising, loyalty, and user experience to community initiatives.

 Foundations of Collective Impact is hosted on Thinkific, an online learning platform.
-After registering for the course, you will be sent log-in details for the course platform, where you'll find the course videos, materials, and workbook.
+After registering for the course, you'll receive an email with your log-in details and a link to the course, where you'll find the course videos, materials, and workbook.
+If you have any questions regarding payment, please reach out to Isaac.

 Small group coaching dates will be provided each month by email, and will also be posted on the course website.